Genny, Fay nod to past at Milan fashion week open

 The shows are set against a upbeat mood among Italy’s fashion sector.
 The national chamber of fashion has forecast a five percent rise in sales this year to 64.5 billion euros ($72.06 billion).

 Milan Fashion Week runs until Monday.
-Among the most-anticipated shows will be celebrity-favorite Roberto Cavalli‘s, where Norwegian designer Peter Dundas makes his debut as creative director. ($1 = 0.8951 euros)
+Among the most-anticipated shows will be celebrity-favourite Roberto Cavalli‘s, where Norwegian designer Peter Dundas makes his debut as creative director. ($1 = 0.8951 euros) (Reporting By Marie-Louise Gumuchian, editing by Larry King)